 Seek Immediate Medical Attention

 The most critical step is to seek immediate medical attention.
-Call emergency services (such as 911 in the United States) or go to the nearest emergency room.
+This leads to call emergency services (such as 911 in the United States) or go to the nearest emergency room.
 Inform the medical professionals about the cocaine ingestion, the amount ingested (if known), and any other substances that may have been taken concurrently.
 This information will help them provide the most appropriate and effective treatment.

 Medical professionals can monitor vital signs, such as heart rate, blood pressure, and breathing, and provide interventions to stabilize the individual.
 They can also administer medications to counteract the effects of cocaine, such as benzodiazepines to reduce anxiety and agitation, or antiarrhythmics to treat irregular heart rhythms.